-I’ve spent the past six months immersed in the world of quant investing, so I appreciate the power of computers to churn through reams of information.
+I’ve spent the past year and a half immersed in the world of quant investing, so I appreciate the power of computers to churn through reams of information.

 But I don’t believe that raw computing power is quant investing’s most significant edge.